MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 ## Instructions

-In this lab, you deploy and manage an app using Azure Container Apps.
-To implement the solution, you begin by configuring the development environment with local tools and Azure resources.
+In this lab, you will deploy and manage an app using Azure Container Apps.
+To implement the solution, you begin by configuring a development environment that uses a combination of local tools and Azure resources.
 Once the environment is prepared, you use Azure Container Registry, Azure Container Apps, and Azure Pipelines to deploy and manage your app.

 By the end of this lab, you're able to: